Vinayak1234/CAPTraining/README.md

     `cds add hana`

-2. Execute the below command to add an mta.yaml file out of CDS models and config
+2. Execute the below command to add an mta.yaml file out of CDS models and config.
+The file will be created under project root folder (CAPTraining/mta.yaml)

     `cds add mta`

-3. Remove the production params from build-parameters
+3. Remove the production params from mta.yaml (CAPTraining/mta.yaml) file build-parameters since we will be deploying the mtar file to our dev or test instance.

     From:
     ```